yehia67/documentation/tools/0.1/one-command-tangle/overview.md

 # One-command private test Tangle

 **This application allows you to set up your own IOTA network by using a single [Docker](https://www.docker.com/why-docker) command.
 When you run this command, you'll have your own IOTA test network and [2.7Pi](root://iota-basics/0.1/references/units-of-iota-tokens.md) (the maximum amount) of test IOTA tokens to use.
-These tokens will be stored on the first address of this seed: `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999`.
 You can use this application to test your ideas and applications without risking any monetary value.**

 :::info:Go to GitHub
 For quickstart instructions or to read the source code, [go to the GitHub repository](https://github.com/iota-community/one-command-tangle).